ethpool-update-project/open-callisto-pool-README-v2/README.md

 . . .
 ```

-Change the _ to your pool domain, and now you can obtain your auto-renewaled ssl certificate for free!
+Change the _ to your pool domain, and now you can obtain your auto-renewed SSL certificate for free!

 ```
 $ sudo certbot --nginx -d <your-pool-domain>